shollinger/TDD/README.md

 * Create Unit Shell
   * Empty block in all public-facing functions
+  * What are your external dependencies? (eg. databases, API services, configs, etc).
+Mock them out and inject the dependencies into your module.
+   * Don't know what your dependencies are yet?
+Either make reasonable guesses, or just wait to bring them in.

 * Identify and Mock Dependencies
   * What is this unit doing?
 What does it need to do it's job (no more, no less).
 Only the direct interfaces, not the dependency's dependencies.